Guidance

 Councils should remain vigilant to safeguarding risks and where concerns arise use existing guidance and frameworks to take appropriate action.

-Where a council assesses that a sponsor is unsuitable, they should record this information in the case management system (CMS) as soon as possible.
-When you have failed a check or raised a concern in the CMS, you should ensure that you check it daily, as the government may require more information on the situation.
+Where a council assesses that a sponsor/host is unsuitable, they should record this information in the Share Homes for Ukraine (“Share”) system as soon as possible.
+When a council has failed a check in Share it is possible that a visa will be refused.

-In cases where the applicant has not been issued a visa, the visa application will be placed on hold.
-Where the applicant meets all other requirements, the applicant will be contacted by the government to offer them the option to withdraw their visa application or be supported in finding a new sponsor through a rematch.
-The government will also contact the sponsor to advise them that the application will not be progressed.
+In cases where the Homes for Ukraine applicant has not been issued a visa, the visa application will be refused.
+If the applicant still wants to come to the UK, they will need to find a new sponsor and submit a new application.
+The government will also contact the sponsor in certain situations to confirm that the application will not be progressed.

 Take reasonable steps to inform guests

-Councils should take reasonable steps to contact guests to inform them that the sponsor has not met the requirements of the scheme and set out the alternative options available to the guest.
+Councils should take reasonable steps to contact guests to inform them that the sponsor/host has not met the requirements of the scheme and set out the alternative options available to the guest.

-In cases where the guest has already arrived at the sponsor’s household, the council will be responsible for contacting the guest and the sponsor.
+In cases where the guest has already arrived at the sponsor/host’s household, the council will be responsible for contacting the guest and the sponsor/host.
 It is crucial they do this as soon as possible, particularly where there are safeguarding concerns.

 Begin the rematch process